JRH89/JRH89/README.md

 Follow me on <a href="www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=jaredhooker">LinkedIn!</a>

 <p>I am a self-taught game and software developer.</p><p>My main tools for game development are Unreal Engine 5, Blender, and C++ although I also have experience with using C# and Unity, as well as creating web browser games with JavaScript.</p>
-<p>For software, my language of choice is JavaScript.<br> My current stack is React, Nextjs, TailwindCSS, and Firebase (auth, db) deployed with Vercel.</p>
+<p>For software, my language of choice is JavaScript, but I also have Python skills.<br> My current stack is React, Next, Tailwind, and Firebase deployed with Vercel.</p>
 <a href="https://skillicons.dev">
 <img src="https://skillicons.dev/icons?i=unreal,unity,blender,github,vscode,netlify,nodejs,react,nextjs,tailwind,firebase,vercel&perline=6" />
 </a>